What is Holy Week?

 Your Images: Post your Holy Week and Easter photos on social media.
 Tag the church with @plymouthuccftc and on Sunday add hashtag #PlymouthUCCEaster

-Our Images: Download any of the images below, and share to invite your friends to join us either in person or online for Holy Week and Easter!
+Our Images: Download any of the images above, and share to invite your friends to join us either in person or online for Holy Week and Easter!
 (Right-click and chose "save image as.")

 |